 Recruitment consultants in general don't have the best reputation.
-Recruitment is a sales industry and a lot of the larger companies train their staff to use candidates as a commodity.
-There are massive commissions available to consultants who are successful and this can sometimes lead to them being more focused on a pay cheque than the wellbeing of their candidates.
+Recruitment is a sales industry.
+A lot of the larger companies train their staff to use candidates as a commodity.
+There are massive commissions available to consultants who are successful.
+And this can sometimes lead to them being more focused on a pay cheque than the wellbeing of their candidates.
 I know that I won't be popular for sharing this opinion, but hear me out.

 What I have described above is true, but it is not necessarily the rule.
 There are some incredible consultants out there who are still focused on the financial rewards of the industry, but realise they don't have to be jerks about it.
 There are heaps of consultants out there that want to earn their commission by helping you snag your dream job.
 The trick is that you have to find them and show them how valuable you are.

 So, I bet you are asking, "How do I find these elusive recruitment consultants?"

 Well, remember what I said about the hidden job market?
 This is the case for recruiters as well.
 You need to keep in mind that you won't always find the best recruiters advertising regularly on job platforms.
 They are constantly busy networking and building relationships with candidates and clients alike.
 They don't need to waste money on advertising vacancies that they can fill through their own industry connections.
 One way to find them is to meet them on their own turf and show up to the places that recruitment consultants are hanging out.

 The best way to find an awesome recruitment consultant though, is to ask for referrals.
 Talk to your mates in the industry and find out who they know.
 By all means, you can check out online reviews on sites like LinkedIn.
 But the best reviews come from people you have relationships with.
 You can rely on their honesty and can often even secure an introduction!